 How can you make consistency a part of your athletic habits?

 Let’s start with a great quote: “You don’t have to feel good to get started, you just have to get started to feel good.”
 This is a great motivator to give yourself permission to start an activity, especially on those days where anything else seems more enticing than getting your workout in.
 Giving yourself permission to start something and then assess whether or not you should continue will more often than not lead to more completions and consistency than choosing your couch or comfy sweatpants.
-(Ironman champ and pro triathlete Meredith Kessler had a lot to say about consistent training when she appeared on our Triathlete Live show earlier this summer).

 Another helpful tip is to lay out your workout clothes as the first thing you put on when you get up, or if you come home and put on your workout clothes after work, you are more inclined to get yourself out the door and complete the workout.
 Don’t tempt yourself by stating “I’ll do it later.”
 Once you’re nestled into your couch with your sweats on, the chances of your workout happening will diminish exponentially!